antofic/GraphCodable/Docs/UserGuide.md

 	//	here we implement the possibility to write also
 	//	in previous versions
-	func encode(to encoder: inout some GraphCodable.BEncoder) throws {
+	func encode(to encoder: inout some BEncoder) throws {
 		try encoder.encode( vector )
 		try encoder.encode( matrix )